 Finally, the company should communicate how it will help the customer to avoid failure and lead to success.
 Communicate the urgency and exclusiveness of this solution and how your product/service can make their quality of life better.

 62% of B2B marketers rated storytelling as an effective content marketing tactic.
 This shows that it is time for your brand to start implementing Strategic Storytelling within your marketing campaigns.
 There are several ways to implement Strategic Storytelling.
-One way is to apply to Interactive Content, for instance, Branching Videos, Interactive Infographics, or Interactive Marketing Games.
+One way is to apply to Interactive Content.
+For instance, you can use Branching Videos, Interactive Infographics, or Interactive Marketing Games.
+All these formats will differentiate your communication from the competition.

 Branching Videos can be a great way to portray a story in a fun and interactive way.
 You can replicate the same storyline, as explained in the previous paragraph, to your campaign.
 Make your customers relive your company’s story through a Branching Video.